1/2 c. baking soda

 Use Gentle Cleaning Products

 Of the various commercial home cleaning products, drain cleaners, toilet bowl cleaners and oven cleaners are the most toxic.
-Use the formulas described above or purchase 'green' commercial alternatives
+Use the formulas described above or purchase 'green' commercial alternatives.
+Avoid products containing ammonia or chlorine, or petroleum-based chemicals; these contribute to respiratory irritation, headaches and other complaints.

 Clean from the Top Down: